salms358/Drip-By-Salmz/README.md

 ### Code
 The code in Code Institutes Boutique Ado project was used as the main referecne point to set up my E-Commerce website.

+- Some code was inspired by gave me ideas on the favorites list [Josswe](https://github.com/josswe26)

 ## Known Bugs

 Sometimes when the deployed link is opened the homepage does not show up., But I solved this problem by refreshing the cookies which seemed to work.